 - In the menu on the left, tap Photos.

-- Tap all the contacts you want to share the album with, and if your recipients do not have a Google account, they can still view the album and add new photos to it via a link.
+- Tap the Share button to invite others to view the album.
+If your recipients do not have a Google account, they can still view the album and add new photos to it via a link.

-- To share that album to an app, tap Share at the bottom of the screen, and there you will see some third-party apps you can also share those images with, including Twitter, Notes, AirDrop, Messages, and Mail.
+- To share that album, tap Share at the bottom of the screen, and there you will see some third-party apps you can also share those images with, including Twitter, Notes, AirDrop, Messages, and Mail.

-- Alternately, you can create a link to share with other people or apps.
+- Alternatively, you can create a link to share with other people or apps.

-Google Photos is smart enough to know what to do with those photos.
-The Google Photos Assistant may suggest that you archive this nonpictorial material so that you can have it on hand when you need it and find the image you need via a search later on.
-Alternately, you can choose the photos you want to archive, tap the three-dot icon in the top right corner, and select Archive.
+Google Photos allows you to archive these photos, so they’re out of your way but available when you need them.
+The Google Photos Assistant may select images that it sees as nonpictorial and suggest that you archive.
+Alternately, you can choose the photos you want to archive, tap the three-dot icon in the top right corner (iOS), or swipe up (Android) and select Archive.
 If you need to see that document again, you can go directly to the Archive folder.

 Same-day photo printing

-Another recent feature for Google Photos is same-day printing of photo favorites from 11,000 Walmart and CVS locations around the United States.
-This gives customers immediate options to print 4 x 6, 5 x 7, or 8 x 10 photos as an alternative to ordering Photo Books.
+Google Photos facilitates same-day printing of photo favorites from 11,000 Walmart and CVS locations around the United States.
+This gives customers immediate options to print 4 x 6, 5 x 7, or 8 x 10 photos as an alternative to ordering photo books.

 You can order prints directly from the Google Photos app with prints sent to the nearby Walmart or CVS of your choice.
-Prices start at 25¢ for a single print.
-You can also order canvas prints of any photo in your library.
-These start at $19.99 for sizes of 8×8, 12×14, and 16×20.
-These prints are shipped directly to your home, and Google even recommends which photos are best suited for canvas printing in the app.
+Prices start at 25 cents for a single print.
+You can also order canvas prints of any photo in your library, and Google even recommends which images are best suited for canvas printing in the app.
+Canvas prints start at $19.99 for sizes of 8×8, 12×14, and 16×20 and are shipped directly to your home.